We all admire a good landing page. To put it in sporting terms, it’s the centre-forward of the digital world: content that converts.

 How long should a landing page be?

-If your landing page is the last stage of a customer’s journey through your email or web marketing, then you may only need a few paragraphs of tightly crafted copy.
+If your landing page is the last stage of a customer’s journey through your email or web marketing – so not intended to attract traffic via on-page SEO – you may only need a few paragraphs of tightly crafted copy.

-That’s when you need a longer landing page that can run to 500, 1,000 or in some cases even 1,500 words of copy.
+That’s when you need a longer landing page that can run to 1,000–2,000 or more words of copy.